 Dubai Garden Glow

 Blinking lights and colorful illuminations create a fairy-tale atmosphere and, indeed, lighting from over 10,000 energy-saving light bulbs is the biggest attraction here.
 Sculptures in the garden were built of used plastic bottles, porcelain or light bulbs.
 The purpose of using recycled materials is to educate visitors on how to reduce carbon dioxide production and care for the environment.
 This is definitely one of the most beautiful places in Dubai.
+This is a must-see if you are visiting Dubai with your toddler.

 Location: Zabeel Park, Gate No- 6 & 7 Area – B